About Me

 • If you are using it, pre-heat the oven to Fairly Hot

-• Thinly slice the potato, carrot, swede and onion, then put them into a pan of lightly salted water, bring to the boil and cook for 5 minutes.
+• Peel, if you prefer, and thinly slice the potato, carrot, swede and onion, then put them into a frying pan of lightly salted water.
+Bring to the boil and cook for 5 minutes.

 • Add the herbs, salt and the white pepper.
-Half a tsp might seem a lot, but in my opinion, good pasties are always quite peppery and cook abit longer, until tender – about ten minutes.
+Half a tsp might seem a lot, but in my opinion, good pasties are always quite peppery and you could easily add more without overdoing it.
+Cook a bit longer, until tender – about ten minutes.
 Drain and cool, trying not to break up the slices.

-• Make the pastry and roll out; cut out two discs about the diameter of your frying pan or about 200mm/8 in across, if you're cooking in the oven.
+• Cut out two discs a little smaller than the diameter of your frying pan, or about 200mm/8 in across, if you're cooking in the oven.
+Make your discs as near circular as possible: this makes it easier to seal the pasties.

 • Now moisten the edges with water: a 12 mm (1/2 inch) paintbrush is ideal for this, or just use your finger.
 Fold each disc in two and pinch the edges together.
 The easiest way tends to be to start from the middle and work to the ends.
 Poke back any of the filling that tries to drop out.
 When the pasty is sealed, fold the seam back over on itself, at 12 mm/1/2 in intervals, to double seal the edge and pinch it between finger and thumb.
 This should result in a highly professional looking crimped effect.